AP Power Save

 Click Update & Apply.

-To view the calendar profile and its mapping, run the following command:
+To view the calendar profile and its mapping, use this command:

 Device# show ap profile name default-ap-profile detailed